Climate Change and Health Resources for Drexel Students

 UHC Doctoral Fellows are supported to conduct urban health research under the mentorship of a faculty research sponsor.
 Fellows will receive a stipend, full tuition remission and additional support for research and travel.
 Awards are renewable for a second year depending on progress.

-Past UHC doctoral fellow Janelle Edwards, MPH, Environmental and Occupational Health (2020-21), worked with Leah Schinasi, MSPH, PhD, on a study that examined greenspace usage during the COVID-19 pandemic.
+Past UHC doctoral fellow Janelle Edwards, PhD, MPH, Environmental and Occupational Health (2020-21), worked with Leah Schinasi, MSPH, PhD, on a study that examined greenspace usage during the COVID-19 pandemic.

-Learn more about student funding at the UHC and see the full list of UHC fellows
+Learn more about student funding at the UHC and see the full list of UHC fellows.

 UHC Doctoral Dissertation Funding Awards